xPuls3/racing-review/README.md

 Simulation car handling.

+Game is a great simulator, though in singleplayer the gameplay experience is lacking.

 Default controller configuration is difficult to control.
-Racing modes lack many quality of life features for immersion.
+Racing modes lack sacrifice quality of life features for immersion.

 Developed by Kunos Simulazioni.